-- 3.208 Applying that test, the Federal Court in Collection Point held that the Australian Taxation Office (ATO) did not ordinarily have the required software to satisfy the applicant's request to produce a document containing consolidated details of persons listed in two unclaimed money registers maintained electronically by the ATO.
+- adaption or creation is required in order to produce a document that is intelligible, such work may go beyond what s 17 obliges.94 - 3.214 Applying that test, the Federal Court in Collection Point held that the Australian Taxation Office (ATO) did not ordinarily have the required software to satisfy the applicant's request to produce a document containing consolidated details of persons listed in two unclaimed money registers maintained electronically by the ATO.
 A new computer program would have to be produced by the ATO to transfer the information from the database into a discrete written format.
-Accordingly, as new software was necessary to produce the requested document, ATO was not able to do so by the use of a computer that was ordinarily available to it, and therefore the obligation under s 17(1) did not arise.95 - 3.209 Having regard to the current strong policy emphasis on digitisation of Commonwealth records, agencies are encouraged to develop guidelines and procedures for the efficient storage and retrieval of information held on servers, hard disks, portable drives and mobile devices.
-Agencies are encouraged to consult with applicants about administrative release on a flexible and agreed basis of information extracted from databases. - 3.210 The provisions set out at s 17 of the Act apply only to agencies.
-Ministers and their officers must, however, have regard to s 20 (discussed above at [3.199]) when considering the form of access to be given.
+Accordingly, as new software was necessary to produce the requested document, ATO was not able to do so by the use of a computer that was ordinarily available to it, and therefore the obligation under s 17(1) did not arise.95 - 3.215 Having regard to the current strong policy emphasis on digitisation of Commonwealth records, agencies are encouraged to develop guidelines and procedures for the efficient storage and retrieval of information held on servers, hard disks, portable drives and mobile devices.
+Agencies are encouraged to consult with applicants about administrative release on a flexible and agreed basis of information extracted from databases. - 3.216 The provisions set out at s 17 of the Act apply only to agencies.
+Ministers and their officers must, however, have regard to s 20 (discussed above at [3.205]) when considering the form of access to be given.